When: 10am-4pm, Saturday 2nd December 2017

-Tickets ordered by phone may be collected from the Ticket Collection Desk on entering the fair.
+Tickets ordered by phone may be sent to your address by post at an additional charge of £0.70 to cover postage or collected from the Ticket Collection Desk on entering the fair.

 To ensure the security of ticket collection, you will be asked to state your name and address postcode.
 If tickets are to be collected by a third party, the name and address postcode of the individual collecting the tickets is to be stated at the time of ordering.